MayuriSutar12/protocol_8_api_doc/Create_st.md

 # API Design: Create Security Token (ST)

 ## Overview
 This API facilitates the creation of a new security token (ST) for off-chain transactions.
-It validates user input, integrates with a ledger for state management, and ensures error handling to maintain system integrity.
+It validates user input, integrates with a scalardl for state management, and ensures error handling to maintain system integrity.

 ---